How much should you spend

 The answer on how much you should spend on a mattress should be to spend as much as you can to get what you want.
 The tricky part is do you actually know what you want?
 This article will explain what you can get for your money and the minimum standards to look for.
 Helping you separate out all those ‘bargain deals’ from the real quality options.

 The bottom line is spending as much as you can afford.
 It’s the same line that is trounced up and down every bed shop in the country making you think that to get even better you have to spend more and spend even more for better still.
 There will always be a more expensive model available, in fact, it culminates at £115,000.
-Your dilemma is, where between £99 and £115,000 do you set your budget? £99 will get you a cheap mattress but how much more do you want to spend to get better?
+Your dilemma is, where between £99 and £115,000 do you set your budget? £99 will get you a incredibly cheap basic mattress but how much more do you want to spend to get better?

 Your dilemma is, where between £99 and £115,000 do you set your budget? £99 will get you a cheap mattress but how much more do you want to spend to get better?